ChrstphrHll/npc_gen/students/Brithmaur Decker.md

 ---
 ### Description
 - 7th year Half-Orc Druid in Fiesn
-- curly brunette hair that's put up in a large bun, Pale Brown eyes, and Green Blue skin
+- shoulder length frizzy brunette hair that's well kept, Pale Brown eyes, and Green Blue skin
 - Is Strong-willed and Boorish, and has Independence as their ideal

 ### Organizations